supromikali/tdd-with-react-test-renderer/README.md

 # tdd-with-react-test-renderer
-Examples of testing React components with React Test Renderer
+Examples of testing React components with React Test Renderer for the article https://blog.logrocket.com/tdd-with-react-test-renderer/

 ### Local testing